-- (a) Samson Global Co., Ltd. is beneficially owned and jointly controlled by Mr. Shan Huei Kuo and Ms. Yi-Mei Liu, both being directors and ultimate controlling shareholders of the Company. - (b) During the year, the Group disposed a subsidiary, LCDG, to New Success (HK) Limited, a connected person, at a consideration of approximately US\$72,215,000.
-Further details of the transaction are included in note 30 to the financial statements.
+- (a) Samson Global Co., Ltd. is beneficially owned and jointly controlled by Mr. Shan Huei Kuo and Ms. Yi-Mei Liu, both being directors and ultimate controlling shareholders of the Company. - (b) During the year ended 31 December 2017, the Group disposed a subsidiary, LCDG, to New Success (HK) Limited, a connected person, at a consideration of approximately US\$72,215,000.
+Further details of the transaction are included in note 30 to the consolidated financial statements and the announcements of the Company dated 1 September 2017 and 27 November 2017, and the circular of the Company dated 17 October 2017.

-35. RELATED PARTY TRANSACTIONS (Continued)
+35. RELATED PARTY TRANSACTIONS (continued)